 - SucroseSucrose is commonly known as table sugar….

 - FructoseFructose is a simple sugar that occurs naturally in fruits, vegetables and their juices, as well as in honey….

 These are best avoided, although fructose has half the effect on your blood sugar as sucrose, which has almost half of the effect of glucose.
 So, fructose is the lesser of these evils.

 This also means avoiding chocolate, which is high in sugar.
-However, the occasional dark chocolate (with 70 per cent cocoa solids), which is low in sugar, such as my GLTY Super Chocolate, is no big deal as long as you don’t eat a bar a day.
+However, the occasional dark chocolate (with 70 per cent cocoa solids), which is low in sugar, is no big deal as long as you don’t eat a bar a day.